fedora-infra/fedmsg-gcm-demo/README.md

 # Registering devices

 In production, there would be a UI for registering devices.
-However, for our demo purposes, we handle this in a SQLite database manually.
+However, for our demo purposes, we handle this in a YAML file manually.

 **THIS DOES NOT WORK YET**